shay-te/core-lib/website/docs/Why/article_layers.md

 </tr></table>

-data-access layers are the way we access the data of our application. thus layers are the single source of truth for data fetching.
+Data-Access layers are the way we access the data of our application. thus, layers are the single source of truth for data fetching.

-here we will optimize queries, cache data, work with multiple data sources and more.
+Here we will optimize queries, cache data, work with multiple data sources and more.

-this layer single responsibility is to fetch data from the previous layer and expose them as APIs of the application.
+This layer single responsibility is to fetch data from the previous layer and expose them as APIs of the application.

-* using native queries/ORM is less important for the data flow as long that we keep layer rule number 1.
+* Using native queries/ORM is less important for the data flow as long that we keep layer rule number 1.

-## Service Layer:
+## Service Layer

 <table><tr>
         <td><b>Input</b></td>